SUPPLEMENTS ARE GETTING OUT OF HAND–scratch that, they’ve already gotten out of hand.

 The high commissions (many of them recurring) are attractive—so attractive that it can blind the trainer from the usefulness, effectiveness, and value of the product that they are basing their reputation on.

 I’ve no issue with trainers recommending supplements to clients and getting a commission if that trainer has done his or her due diligence.
+In some cases the quality of the product is sufficient but consumer still suffers because of the high mark up necessary to account for the attractive commission structure.

 Unfortunately, I think it’s rare for a trainer to do the requisite research before promoting supplements promising extraordinary results.
 And thus, the trainer has become part of the problem.